TCF Primary Schools Are Changing

 Read Aloud Story Time

-Story time embeds reading as an important daily practise.
+Story time embeds reading as an important daily practice.
 Exposure to storybooks at an early age inculcates creativity and critical thinking by exposing children to the wider world, challenging norms, and encouraging them to exercise their imagination.

 The TCF team has developed nearly 150 joyful, meaningful and context-appropriate Urdu storybooks for children to discover the joy of reading from an early age.
 The books challenge social norms around gender, class, and tolerance for diversity.
 Content is in languages children understand (not English) encouraging self-esteem, parental involvement, and respect for culture.
 These stories bring experiences alive, create a sense of wonder and help sequence events.
 They also provide information, widen vocabulary and make important links between the spoken and written word.